 Russian mono-ethnic nation [3].
 This polity of territorial format is commonly called Velikorossiya (Great Russia).
-The P-phase (1150-1400) of this format begins with emergence of Grand Duchies as administrative entities which started to compete with each other.
-The nation was composed by the Slavic and assimilated Finnish population living in territories that later came to be in the Horde part of Ancient Rus and then in the Moscow centralized state.
-The genetic studies have shown that the Finnish component even prevails over Slavic in the northern part of the modern ethnic Russians (Balanovsky et al. 2008).
+The P-phase (1150-1400) of this format begins with the emergence of Grand Duchies as administrative entities which started to compete with each other.